aSwedishGamer/YTDown/README.md

-Basic script to download youtube videos using pytube
+Simple script to download youtube videos using pytube

 Usage:
 1. Paste in YouTube link